 By using our website or providing us with your personal information you are agreeing to this Policy.
-We update this Policy from time to time so please check it regularly.
+We update this Policy from time to time, for example to keep it up to date in line with General Data Protection Regulations and other applicable legislation, so please check it regularly.
 We will communicate changes as often as we can.

 1.When will I need to provide my details?

 We may collect personal information (for example your name, your address, your date birth, or your telephone number) from you when you:

 (b) Apply for a paid or unpaid role within Rethink Mental Illness, for the processing of your application;

 (e) Use one of our services, including our national advice service (correspondence between you and the advice service will remain confidential); or

 (f) Contact us or become involved with us in another way, for example with our governance, as a campaigner, fundraiser or as a media volunteer.

 2.Why do you need my details and how do you use them?

 If you give us your personal details for any of the above we may rely on your consent, a legal need or contract, or a ‘legitimate interest’ for different purposes.

 We’d love to keep in touch with all our supporters about the work we do, and tell you about the amazing difference you're making, and how your support (both financial and non-financial) could help more people severely affected by mental illness.
 We’ll only keep in touch if you tell us via our contact preferences forms that you are happy for us to contact you (this is 'opting-in') by phone, email, or SMS.